Viktor286/js-types-kit/readme.md

 &nbsp;
 ## Kit #3 – Report collection of type checks results
 We also can collect a report of variables test results for debug purpose.
-So at the end of the script session we could monitor some type errors.
+So at the end of the script session we could monitor type errors.
 ```javascript
 type.report.array(notAnArray); // saves a result in a report
 type.report.string(myString); // saves a result in a report